DDMAL/Rodan/readme.md

 * Check out the source with `git clone git@github.com:DDMAL/Rodan.git rodan`
 * `cd` into the rodan directory
 * `source rodan_env/bin/activate` to setup the virtualenv
-* `python manage.py syncdb` should do all the database stuff for you
+* `python manage.py syncdb` should do all the database stuff for you.
+Don't say yes when asked to create a superuser and a fixture will be created
+* `python manage.py celeryd --loglevel=info` to start the celery broker
 * `python manage.py runserver`.
 Access the site at http://localhost:8000
 * If you're running it on susato and want to be able to access it remotely, pick a port (e.g. 8001) and do something like this: `python manage.py runserver 0.0.0.0:8001`.
   You can now access your Django instance from http://rodan.simssa.ca:8001.
 If the port you're trying to use is already taken, use another one.

 Project layout
 -------------